ibailly/ecommerce-sql-project/README.md

-# E-commerce Customer Analysis
+# E-commerce Revenue & Customer Behavior Analysis

+## Business Context
+An online store operates in a competitive market and needs to understand its sales performance and customer behavior to improve business decisions.

 ## Objective
-Analyze customer behavior and revenue patterns in an e-commerce dataset to identify high-value customers and business opportunities.
+Analyze sales and customer data to understand revenue performance, product trends, and customer purchasing behavior.

-## Business Questions
+## Key Questions
+1. What is the total revenue?
+2. Which products generate the most revenue?
-- Who are the top customers by revenue?
+3. Who are the most valuable customers?
-- How many orders does each customer make?
-- What is the total revenue per customer?
+4. What is the average order value?
-- Which customers have spent more than 1000?
+5. Are there repeat customers?

-## Skills Used
+## Results
-- JOIN (LEFT JOIN)
-- Aggregations (SUM, COUNT)
-- GROUP BY
-- WHERE vs HAVING
-- ORDER BY

-## Key Insights
+## Insights
-- A small group of customers generates most of the revenue
-- Some customers never made a purchase (identified using LEFT JOIN)

-## Dataset
-Dataset sourced from [add link here]

-## Project Structure
-- README.md → project explanation
-- queries.sql → SQL queries
-- dataset → data files